thediyblogger/blog/content/blog/how-to-evaluate-group-boards-to-join.md

 Once you have been accepted to a group board, you may decide to unfollow the owners account and just follow certain boards on their account - if they have a bunch of boards unrelated to your niche.
 If you decide to do that, wait a few days after joining the board.
 And don't unfollow people all at once to avoid being caught up as a spammer.
 I know a few people of have had their accounts suspended, usually soon after they joined a board then immediately unfollowed the owner.

+Pinterest also recently released an update to Group Boards to allow requesters to join by clicking a `REQUEST TO JOIN` button at the top right on the board.
+This makes it much easier to join boards.
+Not all group boards have that button as it requires the Group Board owner to enable the option.

 ## Pinning to a Group Board

 Once you have joined a Group Board, smile!
 May many more group boards come your way.